Sarah Schafer, MD

 What if you have symptoms but your standing test results fall short of the criteria for POTS or OH diagnosis?

 One option is to arrange for a Tilt Table test.
 This eliminates the problem of involuntary leg muscle contraction interfering with test accuracy.
 This is test is not always readily available.
-Some people have a classic POTS or OH presentation but do not quite meet the diagnostic criteria.
-Non-specific orthostatic intolerance is managed similarly to POTS and OH, based on clinical judgment.
+Some people have symptoms that look like POTS or OH presentation but do not meet the diagnostic criteria.
+Orthostatic cerebral hypoperfusion syndrome (OCHOS) has been recognized as a cause of orthostatic intolerance.
+Most clinicians do not have access to tools to diagnose this by measuring cerebral blood flow (how much blood goes to your brain), but this may be changing soon.
+Non-specific causes of orthostatic intolerance may be managed similarly to POTS and OH, based on clinical judgment.